A frank, judgement-free guide for adults (18+) Choosing Your First Dildo Size.

 - The length suits my frame, not someone else’s fantasy

-- The material is body-safe (silicone, glass, or steel for first toys)
+- I’ve chosen a material that is body-safe (silicone, glass, or steel for first toys)

 - The base is flared if there’s any chance of anal use